|

 ’Port & Starboard Yacht Club has held its annual race, now known as

 the Commander Wally Kurz Memorial Regatta, since 1967.
-Boats are
+Boats are assigned

 competitive handicaps by the Race Committee before the start.
-The
+The boat that

 finishes first on corrected time is the Regatta champion.